How Much Does it Actually Cost to Buy and Own a Horse?

 Phew!
 That's a bit to take in, and we haven't even gotten to the day-to-day stuff yet.
 But knowing these upfront costs helps you create a much more realistic initial budget.

-The Long Haul: Your Monthly and Annual Horse Care Budget
+Monthly and Annual Horse Care Costs

 Okay, this is where the real commitment, financially speaking, shows up.
 Owning a horse is an ongoing adventure, and that means ongoing expenses.
 These are the costs that will be part of your regular budget.